DouniaBK/earth-hammam/README.md

 The footer includes the following links:

- 1. Privacy Policy: redirecting to the establishment privacy policy
+ 1. Privacy Policy: redirecting to the establishment privacy policy page

  ![Privacy Policy](static/images/privacy-policy.png)

- 2. Earth Hammam Awards: redirecting the user to the certificates awarded to the facility
+ 2. Earth Hammam Awards: redirecting the user to the certificates awarded to the facility page

  ![Certificates](static/images/certificates.png)